fastify/fastify-bearer-auth/Readme.md

    rejects, or throws, a HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
 If `auth` is not a function, or `undefined`, `keys` will be used.
+* `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provide two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.

 The default configuration object is: